Wills vs Trusts – What is the Difference?

 Although an individual can create both a will and a trust when doing estate planning, it is important to understand that there are numerous differences between them.
 Some of these differences include:

 1. The biggest difference is that trust allows someone to transfer their assets to beneficiaries while they are still alive, whereas a will does not transfer assets until that person dies.

-6. If a living trust is created, the assets do not form part of the estate, meaning that it will not be subject to estate taxes.
+6. A living trust is a way to avoid taxes on the estate.
 Conversely, the assets in a will do form part of the deceased’s estate and are subject to estate taxes.

-If you are looking for more information about estate planning and which legal mechanisms are most suitable for your current situation, do not hesitate to contact us and our specialist Wills and Estates Lawyers can discuss your matter in more detail over a free consultation.
+If you are looking for more information about what legal mechanisms to use depending on your situation, contact us.
 You can reach our office at 905-366-0202 or contact us through our website here.